-NSF, in performing its functions in accordance with its objectives, does not assume or undertake to discharge any responsibility of the manufacturer or any other party.
+NSF International (NSF), in performing its functions in accordance with its objectives, does not assume or undertake to discharge any responsibility of the manufacturer or any other party.
 The opinions and findings of NSF represent its professional judgment.
 NSF shall not be responsible to anyone for the use of or reliance upon this Standard by anyone.
 NSF shall not incur any obligation or liability for damages, including consequential damages, arising out of or in connection with the use, interpretation of, or reliance upon this Standard.
+It is the responsibility of the user of this standard to judge the suitability of the ANS/NSC for the user's purpose.

-NSF Standards provide basic criteria to promote sanitation and protection of the public health.
+NSF Standards provide basic criteria to promote sanitation and protection of public health and the environment.
 Provisions for mechanical and electrical safety have not been included in this Standard because governmental agencies or other national standards-setting organizations provide safety requirements.